-Use of The District's network and devices is a privilege not a right, and inappropriate use may result in disciplinary action up to and including termination/expulsion.
-District staff members have a responsibility to report and investigate observed inappropriate use.
-During the course of investigating inappropriate use, staff may access, view, and/or document histories, logs, files, computer screens, and electronic or wireless communications; privacy should not be assumed when using The District's network or devices.
+Staff members have a responsibility to report and investigate observed inappropriate use.
+During an investigation of inappropriate use, staff may access, view, and/or document histories, logs, files, computer screens, and electronic or wireless communications; privacy should not be assumed when using The District's network or devices.
 The progressive disciplinary protocol and/or individual rules for each location will determine consequences.

-Building principals and Central Office administrators may disable access, and or repossess a District owned device at any time.
+The principal and Central Office administrators may disable access, and/or repossess a District owned device at any time.
 District staff may request the Information Technology Department ('IT Department") to deny, revoke, or suspend specific user rights and/or accounts.
 In a school environment, much of the work is produced on computers.
-Loss of privileges could have a very serious impact on academic opportunity and success of an individual.
+Loss of privileges will be mitigated by other educational opportunities to ensure the academic success of a student.